LIZ GRAHAM THERAPY, LCSW

 Mental health support turns on a multi-dimensional axis in the 21st century.
 For those with access, I have witnessed therapy transform individuals and couples through their own hard work and desire to grow into something other-than, bigger-than, sometimes more uncomfortable-than what they presently know.
 Therapy can return us to our bodies and our intuitions, teaching us to value the more vulnerable parts of ourselves just as much as we value our brains and our grit.
 Therapy can offer a profound opportunity to heal trauma; create a nonjudgmental and supportive space to feel grief, shame, and discomfort; and provide a space for rigorous relational work.
 It can support exploration of one’s relationship to accountability by helping individuals feel safe enough to make space for pain, tolerate suffering, and examine the ways we move through the world that are oppressive, both of ourselves and others.

 I also believe therapy has limits.
 It is not a panacea.
-It is not the only way to make changes in one’s life.
+It is not the only way to make changes in one’s life, nor is it always the most useful.
 Access to therapy is not expansive nor fair.
-It operates, like all things, within the same biased and oppressive institutions and structures embedded in our ecosystems, and avoiding that reality in the therapy room is an act of denial.
+It can operate, like all things, within the same biased and oppressive institutions and structures embedded in our ecosystems, and avoiding that reality in the therapy room is an act of denial.
 Mental health is now a booming industry, and, like all booming, profitable industries, the purpose should be critiqued and questioned and clarified again and again.
+As we make great and meaningful strides in de-stigmatizing mental illness, we now face the challenges of writing a one-size-fits-all cultural prescription - just go to therapy!
 Facing the not-enoughness of therapy is not a shameful act— it is simply the truth.
 To that end, I am upfront with clients about the scope of therapy so we can clarify how our work together will serve the client.
 Outside of the therapy room, I often encourage clients to lean into new or pre-existing channels of resource and support so that their lives feel full and interconnected, their language is not simply reduced to ‘therapy-speak,’ and their beliefs, values, and ideas are informed by diverse and ever-changing sources.